With us, the circle is complete.

 Burned (resulting in toxic smoke)

-Dumped or dumped (often directly into the sea)
+Dumped or disposed of (often directly into the sea)

 This leads to polluted beaches, sick residents, dead ecosystems and microplastics in marine life.